YangJAT/HCA/README.md

 datafilt <- readRDS("data/sc_datafilt.rds")
 ```

-datafilt is a Seurat object requiring only essential cell filtering, with no need for further processing.
+"datafilt" is a Seurat object that requires only basic cell filtering and includes a column labeled 'sample' to define the cell-to-sample correspondence, with no need for additional processing.

  <br>